Journal Entry for Prepaid Expenses

 Example #2

-On December 31, 2018, Company Y Ltd paid the salaries for January 2019, amounting to $ 10,000 in advance to the employees of the company.
+On December 31, 2018, Company Y Ltd paid the salaries for January 2019, amounting to $ 10,000 in advance to the company's employees.
 Analyze the treatment of the amount paid as an advance salary by the company to its employees and pass the necessary journal entries recording the payment and the adjusting entries.

 Solution

-At the accounting period ending in 2018, on December 31, 2018, the salary has been paid in advance to the employees, which will get due in the next month.
-So in the present case, the company Y Ltd. paid the expense in one accounting year (ending on December 31, 2018), which will get due in the next accounting year (ending on December 31, 2019).
-The company has to recognize the payment as the prepaid expense in the accounting year in which it is actually paid and adjust the same when the expense actually gets due.
-The following are the necessary journal entries to record the transactions
+At the accounting period ending in 2018, on December 31, 2018, the salary was paid in advance to the employees, which will be due in the next month.
+So in the present case, the company Y Ltd. paid the expense in one accounting year (ending on December 31, 2018), which will be due in the next accounting year (ending on December 31, 2019).
+The company has to recognize the payment as the prepaid expense in the accounting year in which it is paid and adjust the same when the expense gets due.
+The following are the necessary journal entries to record the transactions.

 Conclusion

-Prepaid expenses are the amount of the expenses of which has been paid in advance by one person to another, but the benefit of the same is not yet received.
-The benefits of such expenses are to be utilized by the person on the future date.
+Prepaid expenses are the number of expenses paid in advance by one person to another, but the benefit is not yet received.
+The benefits of such expenses are to be utilized by the person on a future date.
 Once the amount has been paid for the expenses in advance (prepaid), a journal entry should be passed to record it on the date when it is paid.
-The date when the benefits have been received against it, then the entry should be passed to record it as actual expense in the books of accounts.
+When the benefits have been received against it, the entry should be passed to record it as an actual expense in the books of accounts.

-The adjusting journal entry should be passed at the end of every period in order to prepare and present the correct monthly financial statement of the company to the stakeholders.
+The adjusting journal entry should be passed at the end of every period to prepare and present the correct monthly financial statement of the company to the stakeholders.